nkschlos/Linux-Radeon-GPU-Monitor/README.md

    there is a lot more information stored in data you could plot, but I was only interested in GPU and VRAM usage. open data.txt in a file editor to see what is available.

-I don't claim for this to be stable and well-fleshed out, as I am not really a programmer.
+I don't claim for this to be stable, fleshed-out, or concise, as I am not really a programmer.
-It's a simple tool that I wrote because I wanted it and you might like it as well.
+It's a simple tool that I wrote because I wanted it, and you might like it as well.

 Enjoy,
 Noah Schlossberger